-Kancera's activities have mainly covered internal drug development projects alongside smaller consultancy projects which raised net sales during the period of SEK 0.4m (SEK 0,5m).
-The turnover excludes financial support from the EU project A-Paraddise where the support is offset against incurred costs for the period amounting to SEK 2.8m (SEK 0.0m) of consumables, performed months of work plus 60% overhead on the sum of these costs as will be summarized in an interim report.
+Kancera's activities have mainly covered internal drug development projects alongside smaller consultancy projects which raised net sales during the period of SEK 0.5m (SEK 1.8m).
+The company also receives financial support from the EU project A-Paraddise where the support is offset against incurred costs for the period amounting to SEK 2.7m (SEK 0.0m) of consumables, performed months of work plus 60% overhead on the sum of these costs as will be summarized in an interim report.
+The financial support from EU covers 75% of the project costs plus 60% overhead.